Where are they now? Chelsea’s 14 wonderkids from FM 2012

 Now after a period out as a free agent the 28-year-old is a regular for MK Dons.

-From then he has ping-ponged between different lower league clubs in England, including four since 2020, and now plays for Southend.
+From then he has ping-ponged between different lower league clubs in England, including five since 2020.
+He is now a free agent after a spell at Isthmian Premier Division side Leatherhead.

 Irishman Clifford was a perennial loanee at Chelsea, never making more than 10 appearances at the five clubs he went on loan at.